JerryCh0/IndustrialProgramming/README.md

 # IndustrialProgramming
-Mine homeworks of the industrial programming course at MIPT, spring 2018.
+My homeworks of the industrial programming course at MIPT, spring 2018.